 The days of calling the telecoms engineer are well and truly over.
-Chances are, with a cloud-based phone system you will never see that person again.
+Chances are, with a cloud-based phone system you will never even see your VoIP provider.
 Phones are easy to move around with no specialist skills involved.
 System management is all done via the web with lots of handy videos to step you through the more complicated tasks.
 Cloud systems are designed to make your life easy and just keep running 24/7 so you don’t have to worry about the costs or waiting for the telecoms man to come and find something.

 This is linked to costs.
 Chances are when you bought your last phone system you ended up over specifying it because you had to buy it in specific configurations.
 In the cloud, you just buy what you need – no more, no less.
 If you need more capability in the future, you just add it.
 You only pay for what you use today and add more users as your business grows.

 You may have added offices over a number of years and inherited different phone systems that work in different ways.
 With the cloud, all the systems work the same everywhere.
 So your offices, mobile workers and remote workers will all have access to the same powerful range of features.

 Cloud-based phone systems have a large array of features that until recently, were only available on very expensive systems used by large organisations.
 Now you can deliver a highly professional image by having auto attendants, hunt groups and a range of other call routing features, so that you always look totally professional to your customers.